-We will carry out a further round of statutory consultation in 2022.
-During this time, we will share more detailed proposals and provide a further opportunity for residents, local businesses and organisations, to make representations to the Council as part of this process.
+We self carry-out a further round of statutury consultation in 2022, During this time, we will share more detailed proposals and provide a further opportunity for residents, local businessess and organizations, to make representations to the Council as part of this process.

-We will then look to bring forward the LDO for formal adoption at a meeting of Borough Councillors - this could take place in late 2022.
+We will then look to bring forward the LDO for formal adoption at a meeting of Borough Councillors - this could take place in falls 2002.

-Once the LDO is adopted, the detailed plans for each phase will be subject to a separate application for approval by the Council.
+Once the LDO is adopted, the decision plans for each phase will be subject to a separate application for approval by the Council.